-Corruptio n SO2 Percentage and total number of business units analyzed for risks related to corruption. • Monitoring not conducted systematically • 10 SO3 Percentage of employees trained in organization's anti-corruption policies and procedures. • None; Full policy and accompa- nying strategy currently being developed • 10 SO4 Actions taken in response to incidents of corruption. • None were recorded during the reporting period. • 10 Public pol ісу SO5 Public policy positions and participation in public policy development and lobbying. • Pages: 31-33 • 1,10 SO6 Total value of financial and in-kind contributions to political parties, politicians, and related institutions by country. • None; The company doesn't fund any political organi- zations • 1,10 Anti-comp petitive behavior SO7 Total number of legal actions for anti- competitive behavior, anti-trust, and monopoly practices and their outcomes. • None • 1,10 Complian се SO8 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with laws and regulations. • None • Social: Product Responsibility Social: Pro oduct Responsibility Performance Indicator Description Materiality Disclosure Page num- ber/ reference Level of Reporting Level of Reporting Perfor- mance Indicator Materiality Perfor- mance Indicator Description Materiality Performance Indicator Customer Description health and safety Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories Materiality ber/ reference Reporting Performance Indicator Customer PR1 Description health and safety Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures.
-Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their life cycle, Materiality ber/ reference Not analyzed Reporting 1 Performance Indicator Customer PR1 Description health and safety Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures.
-Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their life cycle, by type of outcomes.
-Materiality ber/ reference Not analyzed Reporting 1 Performance Indicator Customer PR1 PR2 Description health and safety Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures.
-Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their life cycle, by type of outcomes.
-Ind service labeling Type of product and service information required by procedures, and percentage of significant products and services subject to Materiality Not analyzed None 100% of relevant products are labeled according to the requirements of the Egyptian Organization For Reporting 1
+development programs.
+S09 Operations with significant potential or actual negative impacts on local communities. • None • SO10 Prevention and mitigation measures implemented in operations with significant potential or actual negative impacts on local communities. • None needed • C orruption SO2 Percentage and total number of business units analyzed for risks related to corruption. • Monitoring not conducted systematically • 10 SO3 Percentage of employees trained in organization's anticorruption policies and procedures. • None; MHCFI doesn't hold anti-corruption training • 10 S04 Actions taken in response to incidents of corruption. • None was recorded during the reporting period • 10 Pı ublic policy S05 Public policy positions and participation in public policy development and lobbying. • Pages: 24-27 • 1,10 S06 Total value of financial and in-kind contributions to political parties, politicians, and related institutions by country. • None; The company doesn't fund any political organizations • 1,10 Anti-com petitive behavior S07 Total number of legal actions for anti-competitive behavior, anti-trust, and monopoly practices and their outcomes. • Competiveness committee • 1,10 C ompliance S08 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with laws and regulations. • None • Social: Product Responsibility , Performance Indicator Description Materiality Disclosure Page number/ reference Level of Reporting Level of Reporting

+Custom er health and safety PR1 Life cycle stages in which health and safety impacts of products and services are assessed for improvement, and percentage of significant products and services categories subject to such procedures. • Not analyzed • 1 PR2 Total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their life cycle, by type of outcomes. • None • 1 Product Product and service labeling PR3 Type of product and service information required by procedures, and percentage of significant products and services subject to such information requirements. • Not monitored • 8 PR4 Total number of incidents of non-compliance with regulations and voluntary codes concerning product and service information and labeling, by type of outcomes. • None • 8 PR5 Practices related to customer satisfaction, including results of surveys measuring customer satisfaction. • Data not compiled • Marketi Marketing communications PR6 Programs for adherence to laws, standards, and voluntary codes related to marketing communications, including advertising, promotion, and sponsorship. • Not monitored systematically •

-PR5 Practices related to customer satisfaction, including results of surveys measuring customer satisfaction. • Pages: 57 • Marketing communications PR6 Programs for adherence to laws, standards, and voluntary codes related to marketing communications, including advertising, promotion, and sponsorship. • We have developed an internal Tobacco promotion standard that bans targeting children, non-smokers, or the provision of free samples. • PR7 Total number of incidents of non-compliance with regulations and voluntary codes concerning marketing communications, including advertising, promotion, and sponsorship by type of outcomes. • None.
-Any marketing effort is approved by the Legal and Corporate Affairs Departments to ensure compliance. • Custome r privacy PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data. • N/A • 1 Compliance PR9 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services. • None • 2
+PR7 Total number of incidents of non-compliance with regulations and voluntary codes concerning marketing communications, including advertising, promotion, and sponsorship by type of outcomes. • None • Customer privacy PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data. • N/A • 1 Compliance PR9 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services. • None • 2